1337list/test-data/tweet_json/user_object/README.md

     },
     "followers_count": {
       "type": "integer",
       "description": "The number of followers this account currently has.
-Under certain conditions of duress, this field <br>        will temporarily indicate “0”."
+Under certain conditions of duress,<br>         this field will temporarily indicate “0”."
     },
     "friends_count": {
       "type": "integer",
       "description": "The number of users this account is following (AKA their “followings”).
-Under certain conditions of <br>        duress, this field will temporarily indicate “0”."
+Under certain <br>        conditions of duress, this field will temporarily indicate “0”."
     },
     "listed_count": {
       "type": "integer",